Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 The core Shimla experience:

 The Ridge & Mall Road — Free.
 The social heart.
-Evening stroll essential.
+An evening stroll is essential.

 Christ Church — Free.
-1857 colonial church with stained glass.
+An 1857 colonial church with stained glass.
 30 minutes.

 Jakhoo Temple — Free.
-Steep 2 km hike for panoramic views.
+A steep 2 km hike to panoramic views.
 1.5 hours.

 Viceregal Lodge — INR 40-80 guided tour.
 Where India's partition was decided.
 1.5 hours.